 One note about Needle Material, it may surprise you that different materials may result in a slight change in your stitch size!
 You may find that you knit tighter with a wood or bamboo needle than you do with a metal or plastic needle.
 If you find your gauge is slightly off using the right needle and yarn, maybe switch up to a different type of needle.

-The most common metal used in knitting needles is aluminum.
-While wood needles are at one spectrum of the ‘slickness’ metric, aluminum is at the other.
-Stitches slide easily off aluminum needles, which is especially good if you are dealing with a fibrous yarn that might otherwise catch on a wood needle.
+The most common metals used in knitting needles are aluminum, nickel-plated aluminum, and stainless steel.
+While wood needles are at one end of the spectrum of the ‘slickness’ metric, aluminum is at the other.
+Stitches slide easily off the aluminum and stainless steel needles, which is especially good if you are dealing with a fibrous yarn that might otherwise catch on a wood needle.
 Aluminum needles lack the warmth and flexibility of wood needles but will last forever.
 I knit with the aluminum needles passed down to me from my Grandma 30 years ago…and I have no idea how long she had them before that!

 Boye has made knitting needles forever…I have quite a few that I inherited from my Grandma and that I have purchased myself.

 Plastic and acrylic needles are less slippery than metal, not as catchy as wood, and lightweight.
-They are inexpensive, so make a great purchase if you are trying the craft out and not sure how much of a commitment you want to make.
+Plastic knitting needles ar are inexpensive, so make a great purchase if you are trying the craft out and not sure how much of a commitment you want to make.

 The large needles I have are typically for the larger, chunkier needles where it is useful to have lightweight needles.